-- Support adults with type 1 diabetes to aim for a target HbA1c level of 48 mmol/mol (6.5%) or lower, to minimise the risk of long-term vascular complications. - Agree an individualised HbA1c target with each adult with type 1 diabetes, taking into account factors such as the person's daily activities, aspirations, likelihood of complications, comorbidities, occupation and history of hypoglycaemia. - Support adults with type 1 diabetes to test at least 4 times a day, and up to 10 times a day if any of the following apply: - the desired target for blood glucose control, measured by HbA1c level (see recommendation 3.6.6), is not achieved - the frequency of hypoglycaemic episodes increases - there is a legal requirement to do so, such as before driving, in line with the Road Safety Authority (RSA) (2014) Sláinte agus Tiomáint Medical Fitness to Drive Guidelines - during periods of illness - before, during and after vigorous physical activity - when planning pregnancy, during pregnancy and while breastfeeding, see the HSE (2010) Guidelines for the Management of Pre-gestational and Gestational Diabetes Mellitus and the NICE (2015) Guideline Diabetes in pregnancy: management from preconception to the postnatal period (NG3) - if there is a need to know blood glucose levels more than 4 times a day for other reasons (for example, impaired awareness of hypoglycaemia, high-risk activities). - Advise adults with type 1 diabetes to aim for: - a fasting plasma glucose level of 5-7 mmol/litre on waking and - a plasma glucose level of 4-7 mmol/litre before meals at other times of the day.
+- Support adults with type 1 diabetes to aim for a target HbA1c level of 48 mmol/mol (6.5%) or lower, to minimise the risk of long-term vascular complications. - Agree an individualised HbA1c target with each adult with type 1 diabetes, taking into account factors such as the person's daily activities, aspirations, likelihood of complications, comorbidities, occupation and history of hypoglycaemia. - Support adults with type 1 diabetes who are using capillary blood glucose monitoring to measure at least 4 times a day, and up to 10 times a day: - o if their target for blood glucose control, measured by HbA1c level (see recommendation 3.6.6), is not reached - o if they are having more frequent hypoglycaemic episodes - o if there is a legal requirement to do so, such as before driving (see the National Office for Traffic Medicine (NOTM) Medical Fitness to Drive Guidelines (2022)) - o during periods of illness - o before, during and after sport - o when planning pregnancy, during pregnancy and while breastfeeding (see the HSE (2010) Guidelines for the Management of Pre-gestational and Gestational Diabetes Mellitus, HSE/RCPI Diabetes in Pregnancy: A Model of Care for Ireland (2024), and NICE Guideline NG3:Diabetes in pregnancy: management from preconception to the postnatal period). - o if they need to know their blood glucose levels more than 4 times a day for other reasons (for example, impaired hypoglycaemia awareness, or they are undertaking high-risk activities). [updated 2024] - Advise adults with type 1 diabetes to aim for: - o a fasting plasma glucose level of 5-7 mmol/litre on waking and - o a plasma glucose level of 4-7 mmol/litre before meals at other times of the day.